kapobajza/quantum-expo-template/README.md

 ## Git rules and hooks

-We recommend using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
-You should also consider it, since the commit messages are validated by the [commitlint](https://commitlint.js.org/) tool.
+Using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages is recommended.
+You should also consider it, since the commit messages can be validated by the [commitlint](https://commitlint.js.org/) tool.

 To enable commitlint to run on every commit, you can run